MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.2.md

 ## Introduction

-_**In this blog post we will discuss and use some modules to learn metasploit-framework usage.**_
+_**In this blog post we will discuss and use some modules to learn Metasploit-framework usage.**_

 **Metasploit Commands and Interaction**

-Lauch msfconsole and follow bellow commands
+Launch msfconsole and follow bellow commands

 ```
 # msfconsole